RiteshSingh/galaxies/README.md

-## Web Simulation of 3D distribution of galaxies in the <200 Mpc Universe
+## Web Simulation of 3D distribution of galaxies < 200 Mpc from Milky Way

 <p>In this simulation, you are looking at 4673 galaxies around Milky Way initially from a distance of 200 Mpc (652 million light-years)!
 The Milky Way plane is initially from top to bottom, perpendicular to the screen.</p>
 <p>Each galaxy is a square dot of side 32 Kpc (104370 light-years), the diameter of Milky Way.
 Each galaxy contains 100 billion to 1 trillion stars!</p>